Have you been injured by a dangerous prescription drug?

 Has an unsafe medical device injured you or a loved one?

-Has an herbal supplement cause you or a loved one harm?
+Has an herbal supplement caused you or a loved one harm?

 Burg Simpson can help!
 Don’t wait to call the dangerous drug & medical device attorneys at Burg Simpson to discuss you legal rights.